stefanverhoeff/asteroids-game/readme.txt

 It works pretty simple, start it and find help in the menu.

 The source code is included in this release under the GNU General Public Licence.
-Licence.txt should be included with this relrease.
-Have fun hacking im curious what you can make out of it.
+Licence.txt should be included with this release.
+Have fun hacking I'm curious what you can make out of it.

 --
 11 March 2005